Love Island (2015 TV series) series 9: Production

 In June 2022, prior to the conclusion of the previous series, it was confirmed that the show would return for two series to be broadcast in 2023, with ITV announcing that the show would air a winter edition for the first time since 2020, and as in the sixth series, the ninth series would be filmed in Cape Town, South Africa.
-It is set to be broadcast in January 2023.
+It was broadcast in January 2023.
 On 22 August 2022, Laura Whitmore announced she would be stepping down as presenter after three series.
 Citing her reasons for leaving, Whitmore said she had found "certain elements of the show very difficult" [...] and that flying back and forth to South Africa "conflicted with [her] new projects".

 Following media speculation, ITV confirmed Maya Jama as the new presenter on 12 October.
 Upon her appointment as presenter, Jama said: "I’ve always been such a massive Love Island fan and I'm so excited to be hosting one of the nation's favourite shows!
 I can't wait to get into the villa to meet all of the Islanders."
 The winner of the previous series, Ekin-Su Cülcüloğlu, said she was approached to present the show, but turned it down due to other work commitments.
 However, a show insider denied the reports and claimed that Jama was the "first pick" to host the series.

 The first trailer for the series aired on 26 December 2022, which featured a five-second clip of a spinning bejewelled pink velvet mechanical bull.
 A full-length trailer was released on 1 January 2023, which included host Jama riding the bull and teasing the series with the tagline "It's time to grab love by the horns, I'm ready, are you?".
-The series premiered on ITV2 on 16 January 2023, exclusively in the UK and will later be available on Hulu in the US after two weeks of broadcast.
+The series premiered on ITV2 on 16 January 2023, exclusively in the UK and was later available on Hulu in the US after two weeks of broadcast.